josefadamcik/josefadamcik.cz/_posts/2019-11-02-esp8266-based-room-conditions-monitor-part-1.md

 - Use `ESP.deepSleepInstant()` instead of `ESP.deepSleep()` and use `WAKE_RF_DISABLED` flag to keep WiFi disabled when waking up.
 - Disable network persistence `WiFi.persistent( false )` ([explained here][bakke3])

+You can check out [the current firmware at Github][firmware] for details or the articles linked above for examples.

-Just by applying those I was able to get **37 days** of battery life with 5 minutes between wake ups with this prototype.
+Just by applying the suggestions, I was able to get **37 days** of battery life while having 5 minutes of deep&8209;sleep between wake ups with this prototype.
 That is nice, but could be better.
-The original, naive, implementation was worse but unfortunately I don't remember how long it was.
-You can check out [the current firmware at Github][firmware].
+The original, naive, implementation was worse but unfortunately I don't remember how long it lasted.

 ## The third prototype - improve battery life through hardware